danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 <!-- <img src="ch7_4.png" width="450"> -->
 ![](ch7_4.png)

-*Figure 7.9: Snippets of Vocable Code on Reading JSON*
+*Figure 7.9: Snippets of Vocable Code concering Reading JSON*

 After loading the JSON file `voices.json` it then points at the `queers` array and looks for the name/value pairs of `iam`, `makingstatements` from the randomly selected statement among `yourStatement` and `myStatement`.
 Lastly, the function `SpeakingCode` is called.
 Figure 7.9 is mainly to communicate between the source code and the JSON files, passing the data (selected text) so as to display on a screen.